Extra attacker

-An extra attacker in ice hockey and ringette is a forward or, less commonly, a defenceman who has been substituted in place of the goaltender.
+An extra attacker in ice hockey, ringette, and box lacrosse is a forward or, less commonly, a defenceman who has been substituted in place of the goaltender.
 The purpose of this substitution is to gain an offensive advantage to score a goal.
 The removal of the goaltender for an extra attacker is colloquially called pulling the goalie, resulting in an empty net.
 This article deals chiefly with situations which apply to the sport of ice hockey.

 Ice hockey

 The extra attacker is typically utilized in two situations: